 Recommended for all professional-track faculty that have designated Investigation and Inquiry as their Area of Excellence.
 The candidate may identify the five most significant works completed while in their current rank.
 The candidate may provide a list of those works using the University template.
+If significant works were sent to reviewers providing letters of assessment then those are the works that must be included here.
 For each of the works that is co-authored, the candidate would include the following information: